grusu6928/cs0060_Internship_Tracker/README.md

 7. Run the following command to start the docker images: docker-compose -f docker-compose.yaml up
 8. Go to internship.team and check that it is connecting

+Basic File Structure
+in the root directory, we have our main.py which handles the entire logic for Internship Tracker In this directory is a templates directory that hosts all of our HTML files In the directory above the templates, we have a static directory that hosts 2 directories client and images Client is used to store each user's pdfs upon upload Images stores the images we used for our favicon and our internships page

+This general structure is repeated for the branches, with some minor exceptions, such as with the Docker branch containing dockerfiles that should not be present elsewhere